 lets start step by step matar mushroom recipe:

-1. heat oil in a pan or kadai. add the finely chopped onions and saute till translucent.
+1. heat 2-3 tbsp oil in a pan or kadai. add finely chopped 1 medium sized onion and saute till translucent.

-2. add crushed ginger-garlic or ginger-garlic paste. saute till the raw aroma disappears.
+2. add 1.5 tsp crushed ginger-garlic or ginger-garlic paste. saute till the raw aroma disappears.

-3. add the chopped tomatoes and green chilies. stir.
+3. add 3 medium sized finely chopped tomatoes and 1 chopped green chili. stir.

 5. stir and saute till oil starts to leave the sides of the onion-tomato masala mixture.